Pyotr Bagration: Battle of Borodino

 Bagration ordered his entire force to counterattack, but was seriously outnumbered and slowly driven back.
 The French 57th Line Infantry Regiment kept attacking the flèches, even though it was almost completely torn to pieces by musket fire from all directions.
 Their courageous behaviour earned two "Bravo" shouts from Bagration, and it was then that the 2nd commander-in chief was struck by shell splinters in his leg.
 His subordinates quickly carried him to a safe place away from the fight while trying to conceal what had happened, but Bagration's absence was soon noticed.
 Rumours of him being killed spread and the morale of his troops began to increasingly waver.
 Bagration, now unable to control the situation, insisted on not being moved from the field until the battle was decided, hoping for the success of the 2nd Cuirassier Division of General Duka.
 The Cuirassiers managed to defeat the forces of Marshal Ney but the news of Bagration being hit quickly spread and brought confusion and morale collapse within the 2nd Army.
 Its management broke down so that the Russian forces were starting to abandon their positions in the chaos and to retreat from the overwhelming French assault.
 The Bagration flèches were abandoned and left to the French, but it had cost them a huge price.
 From the 60,000 French soldiers who participated in the operation, about 30,000 were killed or wounded.
 Russian casualties were also high, but fewer.
 The battle, however, ended inconclusively, with both sides returning to their initial deployment zones.
-The battle drained from Napoleon his last fighting capabilities and resources and finally forced him to abandon his plan of capturing Russia when he entered an empty Moscow.
+The battle drained from Napoleon his last fighting capabilities and resources and finally forced him to abandon his plan of forcing Russia into a second Tilsit when he entered an empty Moscow.

-Bagration was evacuated to Simy, a village in the Vladimir province and died there of his wound on 24 September 1812 at the age of 47.
+Bagration was evacuated to Simy (today Sima), a village in the Vladimir province, and died there of his wound on 24 September 1812 at the age of 47.